Qualifications for Services

 - The student has missed or expects to miss ten or more consecutive days of school.

-- Medical documentation must be current.
+- Medical documentation is current.

 - Short-Term H&H services will be provided when the student will be unable to attend school for a minimum of ten consecutive days, but not to exceed forty-five school days.